 1.3 The inference flow

 This tutorial goes throught the different steps from framing the treatment effect question up to the estimation of the effect.
 We insist first on the formalization of the medical question as a target trial, a key step that, if overlooked endangers the validity of the inference (Miguel A Hernán, 2021).
-We then focus on the processing of the data, the most tedious step, underlying the compromise between residual counfounders and lack of overlap.
+We then focus on the processing of the data, the most tedious step, underlying the compromise between residual confounders and lack of overlap.

 Matt: Might be too ambitious to "explore the compromise" which would need an entire study on semisimulated data